firmhub/relm/guide/8/readme.md

       // No error, means a username exists done({ fullName: res.body.name });
     });

-  return function cancel () {
-    req.abort();
-  };
 }
 ```
 The top part of the function is the same, in that we still receive the textbox state as our first argument, but to mark our validation function as being asynchronous, we now declare a second argument `done` which let's relm know to ignore the function's return value and instead wait for anything we provide to the `done` callback.

-In the validation function after the basic validation passes, we use the `superagent` library to make a request to `api.github.com` (for demonstration purposes, you can use your own backend) to verify that the user exists.
-Then based on the response, we call `done` again with the appropriate validation state object.
+In the validation function after the basic validation passes, we use the `superagent` library to make an http request to `api.github.com` (for demonstration purposes we will assume that if a user exists on github, he is considered valid).
+Based on the response from github, we call `done` with the appropriate validation object.

 Two more things to note here: